ctartamella/fsdiy-spad/README.md

    - VS Code: install the PlatformIO IDE extension
    - CLI: pip install -U platformio
 2. Clone this repository.
+3. Copy `platformio_override.example.ini` to `platformio_override.ini`.
+   - You can get your SPAD.neXt authentication key via their Discord server.
+See their website and docs for details.
+   - Device GUIDS are at your choosing.
+Ensure it is surrounded with curly braces e.g. `{GUID}`.
-3. Connect an Arduino Mega 2560.
+4. Connect an Arduino Mega 2560.
-4. If needed, adjust the serial port in your PlatformIO configuration or let PlatformIO auto-detect.
+5. If needed, adjust the serial port in your PlatformIO configuration or let PlatformIO auto-detect.

 ## Build, Upload, and Monitor